Becoming a little more familiar with Python's Abstract Base Class functionality

 Restomod Day 18 Building

 The suspension work continues!
-The rear design with very short arms plastically deformed after the first flex, so I ended up changing to a more complicated design with longer arms.
+The rear design with short arms plastically deformed after the first flex, so I ended up changing to a more complicated design with longer arms.
 The new design should also allow for equal length and thickness arms on the front and rear designs.

 Restomod Day 17 Building